Confirmation of Acceptance for Studies (CAS)

 Step 1: Pay the non-refundable deposit

-All postgraduate taught (masters) applicants (excluding Masters by Research MPhil/PhD) who require a Student Visa must pay a £5,000 non-refundable deposit*, which is treated as part of the first instalment of your tuition fee before you can request a CAS.
+All postgraduate taught (masters) applicants (excluding Masters by Research MPhil/PhD) who require a Student Visa are required to pay a non-refundable deposit of £5,000 within 21 working days of receiving their unconditional offer.
+This deposit will be applied toward the first instalment of your tuition fee and must be paid before you can request a Confirmation of Acceptance for Studies (CAS).

 * Exclusions